lumiji/portfolio-porras/README.md

 What's included?

-- dedicated pages for each featured projects showing Jessie Loraine's role in the development of the project along with images of the final output.
+- dedicated pages for each featured project showing Jessie Loraine's role in the development of the project, along with images of the final output.
+  How to access?
+Just click their corresponding cards in the "Works" page to redirect.
+  To navigate between the different work pages and return to the main "Works" page, use the navigation bar by clicking the "Works" tab.

 - social media links of Jessie Loraine